Table of Contents

 Illia and Nastia are passionate about each other, travelling around the world and sharing their experiences at crazzzytravel.com.
 A blog where you can find plenty of budget travel tips as well as practical information about numerous destinations.
 They have already been to 42 countries on 5 continents and ain’t no stopping.
 Visit their website to learn more about unexplored destinations.
-And do check their latest story about how to travel in Asia on 2 euro per day.
+And do check their latest story about how to travel in Asia for 2 euro per day.